datajoint/datajoint-python/dev_guide/transpiler_specs.md

 ### Join mechanics
 Any restriction applied to the inputs of a join can be applied to its output.
-Therefore, those inputs that are not turned into queries donate their sources, restrictions, and projections to the join itself.
+Therefore, those inputs that are not turned into queries donate their supports, restrictions, and projections to the join itself.

 ## Table
 `Table` is a subclass of `QueryExpression` implementing table manipulation methods such as `insert`, `insert1`, `delete`, `update1`, and `drop`.